logseq/logseq/docs/dev-practices.md

 ### Separate Worker from Frontend

 The worker and frontend code share common code from deps/ and `frontend.common.*`.
 However, the worker should never depend on other frontend namespaces as it could pull in libraries like React which cause it to fail hard.
-Run this linter to ensure worker namespaces are not dependent on other frontend namespaces:
+Likewise the frontend should never depend on worker namespaces.
+Run this linter to ensure worker and frontend namespaces don't require each other:

 ```
 $ bb lint:worker-and-frontend-separate
-Success!
+Valid worker namespaces!
+Valid frontend namespaces!
 ```

 ## Testing